 What is the Total Economy of Sales and Transactions (TEST) of our nation?

-There is a wide-ranging estimation of all our annual TEST could be as high as $1,200 trillion ($1.2 Quadrillion), and as low as $500 trillion.
+No one really knows.
+There are wide-ranging estimates of all our annual TEST.
+It could be as high as $1,200 trillion ($1.2 Quadrillion), and as low as $500 trillion.
 For example, Wall Street averages $5 trillion of trades and transactions each day!
 Another WOW, and with no taxes associated with this enterprise!

-So if you divide the governments' budgets by the TEST it is feasible to reach the nominal tax federal rate as low as 1% for all sales and transactions.
+If you use the TEST (the denominator) to divide into the federal budget it is feasible to reach a nominal federal tax rate as low as 1% for all sales and transactions.

-Add another 1% the NSTT could start to pay down our national debt.
+Then if you add another 1% to the NSTT could start to pay down our national debt.

-The power of multiples is the secret to NSTT; the more sales and transactions, the lower the rate of the tax.
+The power of multiples is the secret to NSTT; the more sales and transactions, the lower the rate of the NSTT.

-TEST – Total Economy of Sales and Transaction is the most accurate and actual measurement of the economy.
+Food for thought...
+Total Economy of Sales and Transaction is the most accurate and actual measurement of the economy.
 TEST is a true economic indicator that tracks daily all economic activity of the states and the nation by SIC Code.

 3. The easiest tax to administer and collect, with the least number of rules, laws, and regulations

-Let’s repeat a quote from the previous segment, “Just think, the next time you buy a Coke and candy bar, get a haircut or perm, buy ink cartridges and paper, you've paid all your taxes!
+Let’s repeat a quote from the previous segment, “Just think, the next time you buy a Coke and candy bar, get a haircut or perm, buy ink cartridges and paper, you’re paying your taxes!
 Just pay as you go!”